-The accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements, and have been applied consistently by the Group entities.

-a) Basis of consolidation
+The accounting policies set out below have been applied consistently by the Group entities to all periods presented in these consolidated financial statements a) Basis of consolidation i) Subsidiaries

-i) Subsidiaries

 Subsidiaries are those companies controlled by the Bank, Control exists when the Bank has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 When assessing control, potential voting rights that presently are exercisable or convertible must be taken into consideration.
 The financial statements of subsidiaries are included in the consolidated financial statements from the date that control starts until the date that control ceases.